codifice/blog/content/posts/2020-02-20-installing-kubernetes/index.md

 draft: false
 authors: ["martincjarvis"]
 comments: true
-thumbnail: "/architecture-gallery"
+thumbnail: "/devops-gallery"
 series: ["rpi"]
 ---

-Now the RPi Cluster is assembled, setup and has its network correctly configured we can install Kubernetes!
+Now the RPi Cluster is assembled, set up and has its network correctly configured we can install Kubernetes!

 # On the Master RPi